xros/cpp_zip/README.md

 Copy file `zlib.h, zconf.h` from zlib-1.2.8 and in qt creator add click **Add Existing Files ...** to add these 2 files again to the project.

 Then click build of this `quazip` project.
-If promising, you will find a dolder named `build-quazip-Desktop-Debug` which contains dynamic libs you have just compiled.
+If promising, you will find a folder named `build-quazip-Desktop-Debug` which contains dynamic libs you have just compiled.

 ### Pre-compiled libs included for future development